mr-mcox/boxmanager/README.rst

 *pip3 install git+https://github.com/mr-mcox/boxmanager.git@v0.2#egg=boxmanager*

+If you've already installed it, then you'll need to run a modified version to update:

+*pip3 install --update git+https://github.com/mr-mcox/boxmanager.git@v0.2#egg=boxmanager*

 Initial setup
 =============
 You will need a special config file that has some secret information.
 Contact Matthew to get this.